Hintzelab/MABE_Vis/README.md

 * have any amount of comments and documentation, including no comments or documentation whatsoever;
 * be incomplete and/or inoperative.

-In short, if you wrote a visualization code for any of the systems involved in MABE, you're welcome to submit.
-If your code wasn't developed in the context of MABE, but involved any systems that MABE supports (including modules available from [MABE_extras](https://github.com/Hintzelab/MABE_extras) and external forks), you're welcome to submit.
+In short, if you wrote a visualization code for any of the systems involved in MABE, you're welcome to submit it.
+If your code wasn't developed in the context of MABE, but involved any systems that MABE supports (including modules available from [MABE_extras](https://github.com/Hintzelab/MABE_extras) and external forks), you're still welcome to submit it.

 Depending on the type the code you submit, it can be reused or used as a starting point or as a guideline for some new visualization tool for MABE.